 Around 1960 the demand for the Red Wing by hunters and the White Wing by field archers took off.
 A new production facility was built in Jacksonville TX.
 The line was expanded to include such models as the Presentation tournament bow, the Swift and White Wing target bows, the Thunderbird Chaparral hunting bows, and entry level models such as the Gull and Falcon.
 Dealers could also order production runs with special names and features.
 By 1968, Wing production had grown to nearly 1500 bows per week.
 Big companies took notice and a buyout was offered.
 Mr. Lee sold his company to the Head Ski Company.
 As part of the deal he negotiated a five year contract to manage production and remain as CEO of the Wing/Head archery division.
 But a year later, Head was having financial difficulties and was sold to corporate conglomerate AMF.

 The introduction of compound bows lead to the demise of many traditional bow companies, including Wing.
 With falling sales of traditional recurves, the AMF strategy appeared to be to lower prices in order to increase sales.
-Unfortunately, that led to lower product quality, and the Wind brand suffered accordingly.
+Unfortunately, many believe that led to somewhat lower product quality, and the Wind brand suffered accordingly.
+(Editor's note: I have owned and shot many AMF era Wing recurves, and found them to be of high quality).
 After a short attempt to produce compound bows, AMF closed Wing Archery not long after the 1975 catalog came out.

 TraditionalArchery.Net VintageArchery.Org ArcheryHistory.Org